Giahung2111/Fashion_Classification_Project/README.md

 # Fashion Classification Project

-This project aims to classify images of fashion items using a "MLP Linear Model", "MLP Non-Linear Model", "Convolutional neural network model" built with PyTorch.
+This project aims to classify images of fashion items using a "MLP Linear Model", "MLP Non-Linear Model", "Convolutional neural network model (Tiny VGG)" built with PyTorch.

 ## Installation